roblox-linux-wrapper/roblox-linux-wrapper/README.md

     made in this program.
 No proprietary files are bundled in this software.

 ### Spare change?
-If you like my work, feel free to buy me a coffee.
+If you like my work, help me pay for college! :)
 [![PayPal - The safer, easier way to pay online!](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4LPXB3QJWVFQ6)